Court allows SC to enforce more restrictive abortion law

 The U.S. District Court in South Carolina lifted its prior hold on the enforcement of a state law passed last year that bans most abortions if an ultrasound detects a so-called fetal heartbeat, usually around six weeks into a pregnancy.

-The decision was part of a wave of court action across the U.S. after Friday's ruling by the U.S. Supreme Court that overturned Roe v.
-Wade.
+The decision was part of a wave of court action across the U.S. after Friday's ruling by the U.S. Supreme Court that overturned Roe vs. Wade.

 The federal court ruling allows the implementation of the Fetal Heartbeat and Protection from Abortion Act, which requires doctors to use an ultrasound to try to detect a so-called fetal heartbeat if they think a pregnant woman is at least eight weeks along.
 In that event, an abortion can only be performed if the woman’s life is in danger, or if the pregnancy is the result of rape or incest.